ietf-wg-alto/draft-ietf-alto-path-vector/services.md

 : The type parameter MUST be "application/alto-endpointcost+json".

 start:
-: The start parameter MUST be a quoted string where the quoted part has the same value as the "Resource-ID" header in the first part.
+: The start parameter is as defined in {{pvcm-resp}}.

 boundary:
-: The boundary parameter is as defined in [RFC2387].
+: The boundary parameter is as defined in {{RFC2387}}.

 The body consists of two parts:

-The first part MUST include `Resource-Id` and `Content-Type` in its header.
+- The Path Vector part MUST include `Resource-Id` and `Content-Type` in its header.
 The value of `Resource-Id` MUST has the format of a Part Resource ID.
   The `Content-Type` MUST be `application/alto-endpointcost+json`.

-The body of the first part MUST be a JSON object with the same format as defined in Section 11.5.1.6 of {{RFC7285}}.
+  The body of the Path Vector part MUST be a JSON object with the same format as defined in Section 11.5.1.6 of {{RFC7285}}.
 The JSON object MUST include the `vtag` field in the `meta` field, which provides the version tag of the returned endpoint cost map.
-The resource ID of the version tag MUST follow the format in {{ref-partmsg-design}}.
+The resource ID of the version tag MUST follow the format in
+  {{ref-partmsg-design}}.

-The second part MUST also include `Resource-Id` and `Content-Type` in its header.
+- The Unified Property Map part MUST also include `Resource-Id` and `Content-Type` in its header.
 The value of `Resource-Id` MUST has the format of a Part Resource ID.
 The `Content-Type` MUST be `application/alto-propmap+json`.

-The body of the second part MUST be a JSON object with the same format as defined in Section 4.6 of {{I-D.ietf-alto-unified-props-new}}.
+  The body of the Unified Property Map part MUST be a JSON object with the same format as defined in Section 4.6 of {{I-D.ietf-alto-unified-props-new}}.
 The JSON object MUST include the `dependent-vtags` field in the `meta` field.
 The value of the `dependent-vtags` field MUST be an array of VersionTag objects as defined by Section 10.3 of {{RFC7285}}.
-The `vtag` of the first part MUST be included in the `dependent-vtags`.
+The `vtag` of the Path Vector part MUST be included in the `dependent-vtags`.
 If `persistent-entities` is requested, the version tags of the dependent resources that MAY expose the entities in the response MUST also be included.
-The PropertyMapData has one member for each ANEName that appears in the first part, where the EntityProps has one member for each property requested by the client if applicable.
+The PropertyMapData has one member for each ANEName that appears in the Path Vector part, where the EntityProps has one member for each property requested by the client if applicable.

+If the `start` parameter is not present, the Path Vector part MUST be the first part in the multipart response.